 WHERE IS LASSEN VOLCANIC NATIONAL PARK LOCATED?

 We mentioned above that Lassen is a relatively remote national park in California, and this couldn’t be more true.
 Lassen is located in the far northern part of California roughly 4 hours from the Oregon border.
-The closest major city is San Francisco, and it’s about a 5 hour drive away, or Reno/Tahoe which are also about 4 hours away.
+The closest major city is Sacramento, and it’s about a 3 hour drive away, or Reno/Tahoe which are also about 4 hours away.
 This remoteness tends to deter people from visiting.
 The good news, is there is not only a ton to do IN Lassen Volcanic National Park, but also in the surrounding areas.

 DRIVE FROM: